 In New York, guns and weapons charges are some of the most serious offenses.
 When it comes to criminal possession of a weapon, the law doesn’t play around.
 The state does not recognize out-of-state permits, so even those who are simply visiting or on vacation could find themselves facing charges if they bring their gun along.
 If it’s loaded, that’s a minimum sentence of 3½ years in prison – and that’s without a criminal record.

 If you are facing a gun or weapon charge, you need experienced legal representation fast.
 The laws are tough, so you want to find a top gun defense lawyer sooner rather than later who can navigate the complex court system and ensure that your rights are protected.
 You need someone who has the experience and knowledge necessary for these types of charges, and who will be responsive and attentive to you.
 You need the gun license lawyer in Brooklyn, from The Litvak Law Firm, in your corner.

 Igor Litvak has the skill and experience necessary to defend his clients facing guns and weapons charges.
 A knowledgeable gun law lawyer, he is dedicated and determined, working hard to reach the best possible outcome for his clients, but he is also honest and compassionate.
-He understands the uncertainty and anxiety that comes with an arrest and possible prison time.
+He understands the uncertainty and anxiety that come with an arrest and possible prison time.
 This drives him to work hard for the people he represents.
 Some of Mr. Litvak’s more notable guns and weapons cases include:

 United States of America v Kaziyev – New York, New York – Co-Counsel

 A notable federal case involving multiple armed bank robberies in Manhattan, after a vigorous defense the government dropped the weapon possession charge allowing the client to only serve weekends in jail after taking a plea.

 The People of the State of New York v Lucas – Brooklyn, New York – Lead Counsel

 Assault and criminal possession of a weapon in the fourth-degree involving a New York TLC driver.
 The case was resolved with a non-criminal disposition allowing the client to return to work.